Pahvant system lies on the hillside west of I-70 in Richfield. The

 Rolling downhill on

-The trailhead is at 5500 feet elevation, right off the northern
+The north trailhead is at 5500 feet elevation, right off the northern

 Richfield I-70 exit.
 Go west as you exit the interstate (away from the city) and the pavement